Isham G. Harris: Secession and the Civil War

-Harris endorsed John C. Breckinridge for president in 1860, and warned that the state must consider secession if the "reckless fanatics of the north" should gain control of the federal government.
-Following Lincoln's election in November, Harris convened a special session of the legislature on January 7, 1861, which ordered a statewide referendum on whether or not Tennessee should consider secession.
+Harris endorsed John C. Breckinridge for president in 1860 and warned that the state must consider secession if the "reckless fanatics of the north" should gain control of the federal government."
+Following Abraham Lincoln's election in November, Harris convened a special session of the legislature on January 7, 1861, which ordered a statewide referendum on whether Tennessee should consider secession.
 Pro-Union newspapers assailed Harris's actions as treasonous.
 The Huntingdon Carroll Patriot wrote that Harris was more deserving of the gallows than Benedict Arnold.
 William "Parson" Brownlow, editor of the Knoxville Whig, particularly despised Harris, calling him "Eye Sham" and "King Harris," and slammed his actions as autocratic.
 When the referendum was held in February, Tennesseans rejected secession by a vote of 68,000 to 59,000.

 Following the Battle of Fort Sumter in April 1861, President Lincoln ordered Harris to furnish 50,000 soldiers for the suppression of the rebellion.
 Reading his response to Lincoln before a raucous crowd in Nashville on April 17, Harris said, "Not a single man will be furnished from Tennessee," and stated he would rather cut off his right arm than sign the order.
 On April 25, Harris addressed a special session of the state legislature, stating that the Union had been destroyed by the "bloody and tyrannical policies of the Presidential usurper," and called for an end to the state's ties to the United States.
-Shortly afterward, the legislature authorized Harris to enter into a compact with the new Confederate States of America.
+Shortly afterward, the legislature authorized Harris to enter into a compact with the Confederate States of America.